 To those who do look, what you find can be surprising.
-Audited financial statements that do not disclose the attribution for changes in the value of assets, for example.
+Audited Financial Statements that do not disclose the attribution for changes in the value of assets, for example.
 Asset allocation structures that contain too many non traditional assets.
 Too much short term cash and cash equivalents and not enough traditional growth type holdings.
 Over weights in international equities or restrictions within the Investment Policy Statement handcuffing the actual asset manager by imposing limitations that should be delegated to the CIO or asset managers as they take into consideration economic and market conditions subject to a variety of changing factors.
-Persistent long term underperformance versus the relevant peer group under the guise of taking a “conservative” approach to asset allocation.
+Persistent long term underperformance vs. the relevant peer group under the guise of taking a “conservative” approach to asset allocation.
 This can be just an excuse for poor performance and an improperly specified risk profile.

-On a related note, an organization must have separation of governance and fiduciary responsibility from the actual individuals or organizations managing the money.
+On a related note an organization must have separation of governance and fiduciary responsibility from the actual individuals or organizations managing the money.
 That means you or any closely related individual to you should not under any circumstances have a seat on a board of directors at the same time that you or any closely related individual provides discretionary investment management services to an organization.
 The fiduciary line between governance and implementation of policy should be respected at all times by the organization and by providers of professional services to the organization.

-If you serve on a nonprofit board, you should understand principles of governance regardless of whether or not you are on the finance or investment committee.
+If you serve on a non-profit board you should understand principles of governance regardless of whether or not you are on the Finance or Investment Committee.
 Your obligation is to the current and future beneficiaries of the organization.
-If you agree to serve on the investment committee, you should understand how to construct and evaluate an investment policy statement and be aware of how important it is to have one in place.
+If you agree to serve on the Investment Committee you should understand how to construct and evaluate an Investment Policy Statement, and be aware of how important it is to have one in place.
 Consistency of risk adjusted return and proper diversification for the economic cycle is what matters and avoiding heavily concentrated exposure in individual issues.
-Whether or not someone may have made money on their own investments is not a qualification to serve on the investment committee.
-Prospective board members should know that reporting transparency is a fiduciary obligation and organizations must make timely disclosures of financial results to the public.
-If you are a member or contributor to a nonprofit organization that you care about, you should ask the executive director about how the organization communicates its results to the public.
+Whether or not someone may have made money on their own investments is not a qualification to serve on the Investment Committee.
+Prospective board members should know that reporting transparency is a Fiduciary obligation and organizations must make timely disclosures of financial results to the public.
+If you are a member or contributor to a non-profit organization that you care about you should ask the executive director about how the organization communicates its’ results to the public.
 Ask about online disclosure and whether the website contains all of the documents necessary to review the financial performance of the organization.

-Making sure that our nonprofits are governed properly is the responsibility of everyone in the community who may benefit from the services and/or facilities provided by the organization.
+Making sure that our non profits are governed properly is the responsibility of everyone in the community who may benefit from the services and/or facilities provided by the organization.
 We should all want to know what is being done with public money, making sure that there are no undisclosed conflicts of interest, and that board members are vetted for competence, not just whether or not they will write a big check to the organization.